 Then you get the real downside – if you are reading this you will know.
 The hideous feelings where you wake up knowing you have talked too loud, too long, upset someone you love/like or even worse waking up with the gut wrenching dread in the pit of your stomach that you might have …but you just cant remember.
 The days when you go to work sweaty after just a short walk and are paranoid that you smell of alcohol.
 The puffy glassy eyes.
 The shame, the sadness, the guilt.

 Then a year or two ago things started to escalate.for me No reason, no trigger they just did.
-1 bottle of wine opened at 7pm became 1.5 bottles opened from 6pm then 2 bottles of wine from 5pm and maybe at the weekend starting at 4pm with beer (which didn’t count as a drink to me) and then 2 – 2.5 bottles of wine…always taking the last glass of wine to bed to finish there.
+1 bottle of wine opened at 7pm became 1.5 bottles opened from 6pm then 2 bottles of wine a day from 5pm and maybe at the weekend starting at 4pm with beer (which didn’t count as a drink to me) and then 2 – 2.5 bottles of wine…always taking the last glass of wine to bed to finish there.
 But then if I didn’t finish it…waking at 4am and drinking the last half glass to get me back to sleep.
 I never drank in the morning but there isn’t much of a leap from 4am to 7am is there?
 I could see where this could be heading.

 I tried to cut down and if I managed to get it back down to 1 bottle of wine I felt I had achieved something.
 It always went back up as I would often relapse!
 Hmmm so this was the slippery slope I had been warned about that I thought I was too clever, too smart to slip down.
 I had high awareness of the dangers, having supported my now brain damaged brother through the worst of years leading up to the brain damage – seeing delirium tremens (DTs) from Vodka withdrawal is like watching someone possessed – like they are being tortured whilst they watch a horror film they are living in.